Skip to main content

 compatible_workflows uses:

-The workflow keys must exist in workflows/registry/workflows.yaml.
+The workflow keys must exist in workflows/registry/cbicall-workflow-registry.yaml.

 Keep the catalog backend-agnostic